Our vision for World Class schooling is one in which all pupils:

 - Learn, with teachers, in an environment which is mutually respectful and promotes a shared enjoyment of learning.

-- Develop transferable skills and attitudes necessary to thrive in the global economy of the 21st century.
+- Develop the transferable skills and attitudes necessary to thrive in the global economy of the 21st Century.

 Our curriculum philosophy is underpinned by the principles of Excellence, Equity, Engagement and Enterprise.
 We offer a challenging curriculum that meets pupils' needs and offers increasing choice as pupils move through the Academy.
 The focus is on progress achieved through high quality teaching and a range of engaging learning experiences.
 The acquisition of skills is central, both in terms of literacy and numeracy, as well as the wider skills needed to equip pupils for success throughout and beyond education.
 The curriculum is broad and balanced, offering a real breadth of opportunity and enrichment to allow all pupils to progress successfully to the next stage in their education or career path.

 Key Stage 3 (Years 7, 8 and 9)

 In Year 7, pupils are placed in a mixed ability tutor group with approximately equal numbers of boys and girls.
 Pupils are taught in these groups for Art, Music, Dance, Drama, Digital Literacy (ICT), Design Technology, History, Geography, Religious Education, Modern Foreign Languages and Personal, Social, Citizenship and Health Education.
 English, Mathematics, Physical Education and Science ‘set’ the pupils according to their particular ability in these subjects.